MaxenceEpitech/42sh/README.md

 42sh is a unix command interpretor.

-It had been code with Epitech's standart.
+It had been coded following Epitech's standart.

 More informations in 42sh.pdf.